DanielMoscoso/100day_challenge/Readme.txt

 		-Starting code.
 		-'birthdays.csv' updated.
 		-One birthday has to be today, otherwise it would be very hard to test the code.
+		-I know I should have kept everything logged, as I have been doing.
+But I was in a hurry and needed to finish fast.
+It will not happen again.
 ===============================================================================